The Aging Athlete the book of engaging first-hand interviews

 Allen shares some of his current-day skills and philosophy in this video clip.

 Denny Miller, born 1935.
 The first blond Tarzan (1959) and the oldest living Tarzan in 2013.
 Denny comes from a line of skilled educators: his father, who played college basketball against John Wooden, held a PhD in Physical Fitness and served on President Eiesenhower and then Kennedy's Youth Fitness Council.
 One of Denny's grandfathers was a principal, the other was a dentist.
-Denny played basketball, a tall, agile guard at 6'4, for UCLA, during the John Wooden era.
+A tall, agile guard at 6'4, Denny played basketball, for UCLA, during the John Wooden era.
 "I was thinking about becoming a teacher/athletic coach when I sort of fell into acting."